Barry McGee

-Barry McGee (born 1966) is an American contemporary artist.
-He is a well known graffiti artist, and a pioneer of the Mission School art movement.
+Barry McGee (born 1966) is an American artist.
+He is known for graffiti art, and a pioneer of the Mission School art movement.
 McGee is known by his monikers: Twist, Ray Fong, Bernon Vernon, and P.Kin.

 Life and education

 Barry McGee was born in 1966 in San Francisco, California.
 He is of Chinese and Irish descent.
 His father worked at an auto body repair shop.
 McGee graduated from El Camino High School in South San Francisco, California.

 He attended the San Francisco Art Institute, where he graduated in 1991 with a concentration in painting and printmaking.

 McGee was married to the artist Margaret Kilgallen in 1999, who later died of breast cancer in 2001.
 They have a daughter named Asha.
 After Kilgallen's death, McGee married artist Clare Rojas in 2005.

 Work

 "Acclaimed for his work in the street as a graffiti artist and for his painted installations in galleries, museums and art festivals around the world, Barry McGee crafts a visual language that makes itself understood.
 It is public, addressing social concerns of urban life, and very private, elaborating a unique personal style that focuses on humanity, one painstakingly detailed, fine brush-painted image at a time."